xpqx/apps-tutorials-solutions/README.md

 # menu

 - programming one -- beginner level programming
+- - related course: CS201	Introduction to Programming (Java) from CSULA
 - programming two -- intermediate level programming
+- - related course: CS202	Introduction to Object Oriented Programming (Java) from CSULA
 - programming three -- "advanced" level programming from a student perspective (not necessarily advanced from an industry perspective)
+- - related course: CS203	Programming with Data Structure (Java) from CSULA